ts756632/8_Week_SQL_Challenge/Digital Analysis.md

 ***

 **2. How many cookies does each user have on average?**
- Step 1: use the COUNT and GROUP BY function to find out how many cookies each user has. </>
+ Step 1: use the COUNT and GROUP BY function to find out how many cookies each user has. <br>
- Step 2: use the AGV function to calculate average cookies each user has.</>
+ Step 2: use the AGV function to calculate average cookies each user has.<br>
- Step 3: use the ROUND function to round the number to 3 decimal places.</>
+ Step 3: use the ROUND function to round the number to 3 decimal places.<br>

 ````sql
 SELECT ROUND(AVG(count_cookies),3) AS average_cookies